FortiethAtom4/nanoscrape/README.md

 `node nanoscrape.js [link_string] -a [user_agent_string]`

 Note: To avoid being detected and/or blocked, I recommend sticking to random user agents unless you believe that setting this value is absolutely necessary.

+# TROUBLESHOOTING

+Occasionally, errors will occur while scraping.
+This can happen for a variety of reasons.
+Web browsers and protocols are incredibly complex, and it is inevitable that something goes awry.
+Here are a few common errors that occur while scraping, along with with some simple solutions:
+1. The scraper says "Network idle timeout reached," hangs for a bit, then times out and closes without scraping anything.
+    Likely Problem: The website took an unusually long time to load.
+This is bound to happen, especially if you are based somewhere far from Japan where most of these sites are hosted.
+    Solution: Set the 'timeout' value of the scraper to a higher value using the `-t` optional parameter.
+    Example: `node nanoscrape.js [link_string] -t 2000`

 # ENJOY